Andrija Radulović (footballer)

-Andrija Radulović (Андрија Радуловић, born 3 July 2002) is a Montenegrin professional footballer who plays as a midfielder for Austrian Football Bundesliga club Rapid Wien and the Montenegro national team.
+Andrija Radulović (Андрија Радуловић, born 3 July 2002) is a Montenegrin professional footballer who plays as a midfielder for Austrian Bundesliga club Hartberg, on loan from Rapid Wien and the Montenegro national team.

 Early life

-Radulović was born on 3 July 2002 in Kotor, Montenegro.
-He idolises Cristiano Ronaldo.
+Radulović was born on 3 July 2002 in Kotor, Montenegro, then a part of Yugoslavia.
+He is an admirer of Portuguese footballer Cristiano Ronaldo.

 Career

 On 7 July 2023, Radulović signed a three-year contract with Vojvodina.
 On 6 February 2025, he moved to Austrian club Rapid Wien on loan.

 In a 2022 interview with Radio and Television of Montenegro, Radulović revealed that he accepted a call-up to the Serbian youth national teams after coach of Montenegro excluded him from his plans.
 However, the same year on 26 September, he scored twice in a 2023 UEFA European Under-21 Championship qualification against Malta U21 – ending in a 6–0 victory for the Montengrins.

 On 20 June 2023, Radulović debuted for the Montenegro senior team in a 4–1 friendly loss against the Czech Republic.
 He was not included in the 2026 FIFA World Cup qualification matches due to disagreements with coach Robert Prosinečki.